 There are a number of studies that have been conducted in recent years that investigate the efficacy of CBD in treating inflammation and chronic pain.
 For example, in 2007 Costa, Trovato, Comelli et al (The non-psychoactive cannabis constituent cannabidiol is an orally effective therapeutic agent in rat chronic inflammatory and neuropathic pain) found that CBD was an effective reliever of chronic pain in mice with neuropathic and inflammatory pain.

-Additionally, a meta review of medical studies by Nagarkatti, Pandey, Rieder et al in 2009 (Cannabinoids as novel anti-inflammatory drugs) found that cannabinoids downregulate cytokine and chemokine production as a mechanism to supress inflammatory responses.
+Additionally, a meta-review of medical studies by Nagarkatti, Pandey, Rieder et al in 2009 (Cannabinoids as novel anti-inflammatory drugs) found that cannabinoids downregulate cytokine and chemokine production as a mechanism to suppress inflammatory responses.

 Discreet delivery method